Q. What is a sauna?

 A. How hot or cold is it where you live, on average?
 The time it takes a sauna to heat up is contingent upon the ambient temperature surrounding the sauna.
 So if you have an outdoor sauna and you live in a northern climate and it’s the dead of winter, give your sauna a little more time to heat up.
 Furthermore, some people like their sauna hot and some like it blazing, and that’s a factor that will influence heat-up time too.
 However, as a rule of thumb, the sauna will heat to 165F in 30–40 minutes and to 185 in less than 60.

 Q. What sort of electrical service is required?

 A. If you are not a licensed electrician who knows how to do wiring according to local electrical codes, please hire one.
 He or she will have to hard-wire the heater to an electrical source.
 Here’s what you’ll need to tell them: “It will require 220v power.
-The 4.5kw and 6.0kw heaters require a 30 amp breaker and 10/2 wire, and the 8.0kw heater requires a 40 amp breaker and 8/2 wire.
+The 4.5kw and 6.0kw heaters require a 30 amp breaker and 10/2 wire (for runs up to 90' from the breaker box), and anything beyond in kW's requires a 40 amp breaker and 8/2 wire.
 The light will require 110v, 15 amp service.”